TomFranse/intuit/docs/progress-log.md

 1. Add waveform visualization for each tone
 2. Implement harmonic controls
 3. Add envelope controls for amplitude shaping
 4. Create tone preset saving functionality

+## Audio Context and Transport Initialization Fixed

+- Fixed audio initialization by requiring user interaction through an "Enable Audio" button
+- Simplified the context management to use default Tone.js settings
+- Oscillators are now properly synced to the global Transport timeline
+- Audio playback and basic controls are working correctly

+## Phase Control Investigation Needed

+- Phase control through degree slider (0-360°) is affecting the oscillators
+- However, phase cancellation at 180° is not working as expected
+- Current implementation uses `.sync()` to keep oscillators synced to Transport
+- Phase is set directly on oscillators using `.phase` property
+- Need to investigate if phase values are being applied correctly or if there's a conversion issue between degrees and radians

+## Fixed Phase Handling and Cancellation

+### Completed Tasks
+1. **Phase Implementation Fix**
+   - Fixed phase handling by using Tone.js's built-in phase property correctly
+   - Removed manual phase conversion and oscillator recreation
+   - Phase cancellation now works correctly at 180° phase difference

+### Technical Details
+- Phase is now set directly using oscillator's phase property
+- Tone.js internally handles:
+  - Phase conversion from degrees to radians
+  - Waveform recalculation when phase changes
+  - Proper phase synchronization between oscillators
+- Added test functionality to verify phase cancellation
+- Test confirms proper destructive interference at 180° phase difference

+### Next Steps
+1. Add waveform visualization for each tone
+2. Implement harmonic controls
+3. Add envelope controls for amplitude shaping
+4. Create tone preset saving functionality